Board of Directors

-- Adopt, together with the Founder and Executive Chairman of the Board, procedures and meeting schedules so that the Board of Directors and its committees can effectively and efficiently accomplish their work.
+- Adopt, together with the Founder and Executive Chairman of the Board of Directors, procedures and meeting schedules so that the Board of Directors and its committees can effectively and efficiently accomplish their work.

-- Ensure that duties assigned to each committees of the Board are carried out effectively and that the results are communicated to the Board of Directors.
+- Ensure that duties assigned to each committee of the Board are carried out effectively and that the results are communicated to the Board of Directors.

 Mandate of the Board of Directors

 The Board of Directors oversees the Corporation’s management of its commercial activities and internal affairs with a view to increasing the long-term return on shareholder equity.
 The Board makes major policy decisions and reviews the performance and efficiency of the management team entrusted with the responsibility for administering the Corporation’s day-to-day business.

 In accordance with the Business Corporations Act (Québec) and its By-Laws, the Board of Directors may delegate certain tasks and responsibilities to board committees.
 However, such delegation does not remove the Board of directors’ general management responsibilities of the Corporation.